Game and Tournament Rules

 Base Running

 • Force plays only at home: For safety, all plays at home plate shall be force plays (i.e., runner is out if the ball beats the runner and is caught by a defender, with no tag necessary).
 Runners shall not touch home plate.
 Instead, runners are required to cross a line drawn in chalk perpendicular to home plate.
 The catcher must step on home plate and catch the ball before the runner crosses the scoring line.
 The purpose of this force-play rule is to avoid collisions and injuries.
-A runner that touches home plate or who, in the opinion of the umpire, interferes with the catcher, is to be called out.
+A runner that touches home plate or who, in the opinion of the umpire, interferes with the catcher, is out.
+“Crossing” the scoring line shall mean any part of the body touching the chalk line or the ground beyond the line.

-• Runners may advance only on a batted ball.
+• No leadoffs.
+Rules for runners advancing: Runners may advance only on a batted ball.
 Leadoffs are prohibited.
 Steals are prohibited.
 Tagging up after a caught fly ball is permitted.

-• Sliding discouraged: Sliding or diving into bases is strongly discouraged.
-If you want to know how to get injured or cause injury to your neighbors who are playing in the game, sliding, diving or other aggressive base-running tactics are all great ways to do it.
+• Sliding discouraged: Sliding or diving into bases is legal, but strongly discouraged.
+Sliding, diving or other aggressive base-running tactics are likely to get you injured or cause injury to your neighbors who are playing in the game.
 Aggressive or dangerous behavior by a runner can result in an out, in the discretion of the umpire, and may result in expulsion from the game or the tournament.

 Mercy Rule & Scoring

-• Teams will mercifully change sides when one team scores six (6) runs in one inning, except for the final inning, when there is to be no run limit for either side.
-There is no run limit for the 6th inning or any extra innings for the “Final Four” playoffs and final/championship game.
+• Teams will mercifully change sides when one team scores five (5) runs in one inning, except for the final inning, when there is to be no run limit for either side.
+There is no run limit for the 6th inning or any extra innings.

 Game Length & Time Limit Rules

-• Our day’s schedule is tight.
-Please try to start on time, and limit warmups or infield practice between innings.
-When your game is complete, please hustle off the field and move items out of the dugout to enable the next teams to get settled and the next game to begin.
+• BE ON TIME: Our day’s schedule is tight.
+Please try to start on time, and limit warmups or infield practice time.
+When your game is complete, please hustle off the field and move items out of the dugout quickly to enable the next teams to get settled and the next game to begin.

-• If the director declares that time limits shall apply, all games going forward are subject to time limit rules, except the “Final Four” playoffs and final/championship game.
+• If the director declares time limits, all games going forward are subject to time limit rules, except the “Final Four” playoffs and final/championship game.
 The director will designate an inning limit and/or a game time limit, counted from the first pitch, after which no new inning shall begin.

 • The umpire is the sole authority on time-keeping for the game and has sole discretion regarding whether to continue play.

-• If, due to time limits, the final inning is declared by the umpire prior to the 6th inning, no run limit (mercy rule) shall apply; it shall be “open.”
+• If, due to time limits, the final inning is declared by the umpire prior to the 6th inning, no run limit (mercy rule) shall apply; it shall be an “open inning.”
 The inning shall be played in its entirety.

 Tournament Rules